 The past few weeks have been an exciting time of moving in.
 The first part of the move was the seed room, shown in the following three pictures.
 Once the last coat of earthen plaster was dried on the straw bale wall, we carted all our packets of seeds and all the other items that we sell from the old office to the new.

 Next, we got our phone and fax lines hooked up to the new building, and then our IT team brought computers over.
 Soon after that, we set up order shipping in the new office, and then seed packing.

 But we’re still not entirely done.
 We still need to move our jars, buckets, and bags of as-yet-unpacked seed from our old trailer to the new one.
-We still need to move our gardening library into our new office.
+We still need to move our gardening library into our new office, but at least we were able to get our office furniture from Buy Direct Online already.
 We still have not finished making the living roof terraces or installing our furnace.
 In the meantime, we’re delighted to find that even on a very cold winter day – and like much of the country we have had a few unusually cold winter days recently – the entire space can be sufficiently heated by two space heaters, several computers, and several human bodies.

 The structural core of the new SESE headquarters is a timber framed skeleton.
 Timber framing is the traditional method for building in wood, only being replaced by modern stick framing in the early 1800’s when the development of industry made the cheap production of standard size wooden lumber and pounds of cheap nails possible.
 Timber framing, in a relatively well forested area such as our own, makes the use of local wood, even wood from our own land, possible.
 We decided to incorporate timber framing into our new office for a few reasons.